svalver/arcade-macroevolution/README.md

 1. Install Python 3 and the following packages:
    `pandas`, `numpy`, `matplotlib`, `seaborn`, `scipy`, `jupyter`
-2. Open the notebook:
+2. Open the notebook for each figure, e.g:
-   `notebooks/analysis_figures.ipynb`
+   `code/fig1.ipynb`

 ## 📜 License